tobymao/18xx/lib/engine/ability/README.md

 - `corporation'`: If `when` is set to `"train"`, this value is the name of the corporation whose train purchase closes this company.

+## description

+Provide a description for an ability that is implemented outside of the ability framework.

+- `description`: Description of the ability.

 ## exchange

 Exchange this company for a share of a corporation.